Best journaling apps: match your practice to the right tool

 Here’s the difference that matters: a notes app stores words.
 A journaling app structures reflection.
 One is a filing cabinet.
 The other is a thinking partner.

-Klein and Boals found that structured journaling with specific prompts about emotional topics created measurable improvements in emotional processing and working memory within four weeks, while freeform writing about trivial topics produced no measurable gains [2].
+Klein and Boals found that expressive writing about emotionally significant topics created measurable improvements in working memory capacity over time, while freeform writing about trivial topics produced no measurable gains [2] (their study used freeform expressive writing about stressful events; the working memory mechanism applies equally to prompted reflection because the underlying process — offloading intrusive thoughts — is the same).
 The prompts didn’t just feel better – they worked better.

 Structured prompts cut through the hardest part of journaling: deciding what to write about in the first place.
 When an app asks “What’s one thing you figured out today?” instead of presenting a blank cursor, the paralysis that kills most journaling attempts disappears.